 Malta considers decriminalizing cannabis

-The Maltese government has announced its intention to «legalize» the responsible use of cannabis by authorizing a quantity limit for possession and possibly by authorizing self-cultivation.
+The Maltese government has announced its intention to «legalize» the responsible use of Cannabis by authorizing a quantity limit for possession and possibly by authorizing self-cultivation.
 Prime Minister Robert Abela has pledged to present a bill as the «final step» in the decriminalization consultation process.

 «The envisaged reform will propose to eliminate police arrests for cannabis for personal use,» the Prime Minister's office told Lovin Malta in a written statement.